pierreDev33/crawler.ninja/README.md

 ### Add your own crawl rules

-If the predefined options are not sufficiants, you can customize which kind of links to crawl by implementing a callback function in the crawler config object.
+If the predefined options are not sufficients, you can customize which kind of links to crawl by implementing a callback function in the crawler config object.
 This is a nice way to limit the crawl scope in function of your needs.
 The following example crawls only dofollow links.

 ```javascript